gurch101/gurch101.github.io/posts/atomic-habits.md

 ask "does this behavior help me become the person I want to be?"

 ### Chapter 5: The Best Way to Start a New Habit

+People who make a specific plan for when and where they will perform a new habit are more likely to follow through.

+Use this template: I will [behavior] at [time] in [location]

+Diderot Effect: obtaining a new possession creates a spiral of consumption that leads to additional purchases.
+- buy a couch now you question the layout of your entire living room
+- buy a dress and you need to get shoes and earrings to match

+habit stacking: identify a current habit you already do and then stack your new behavior on top.

+Habit stacking template: After [current habit], I will [new habit]

+### Chapter 6: Motivation is Overrated: Environment Often Matters More

+behavior is a function of the person in their environment

+Your habits change depending on the room you are in and the cues in front of you
+- re-arranged cafeteria with water available at more stations reduced soda sales
+- when home electrical meters are located in an easy to view location, people use less electricity
+- products sold at the end of aisles and at eye level are sold more frequently
+- people drink more in social situations than they would alone

+train yourself to link habits with particular context

+only use your room for sleep.
+If you aren't sleepy, go into a different room.

+Go to new places to set new habits

+one space, one use

+### Chapter 7: The Secret to Self-Control